 The laptop comes with default factory settings when it boots up for the first time.
 That includes standard drivers such as graphics drivers, which are certainly out of date and in need of an update.

 If you’ll not update your GPU driver regularly, it won’t be able to perform anywhere near the level it should.

 So, depending on your laptop graphics, whether it is AMD or Nvidia graphics card, you’ll have to update the latest version of them.

 You can also set them for auto-updates.
 Don’t forget to update your controller and audio drivers too.

 There’s a great built-in feature of Windows 10 that let you optimize various settings on your laptop.

-This feature called Xbox app which allows you to take screenshots, record and stream videos, and game mode.
+This feature is called Xbox app, which allows you to take screenshots, screen record videos, and live stream the computer screen and game mode.
 You can optimize your gaming laptop by activating its game mode.

 Now, press Win+G to display the Xbox where you’ll find the Game Mode option at the right end.
 You can enable it just by clicking on Game Mode.
 Once enabled, your operating system will run the games with optimum settings.

-DirectX is a software for Windows users that facilitate the graphics in a video game.
-For Windows 10, DirectX 12 is the latest version, which is pre-installed in your computer.
+DirectX is software for Windows users that facilitates the graphics in a video game.
+For Windows 10, DirectX 12 is the latest version, which is pre-installed on your computer.